 In the open networking industry, there are often opportunities to innovate or optimize technology that can then be used by others in the open community at large.
 FRRouting is exactly that.
 As an open source software designed by Cumulus Networks and other contributors, FRRouting (FRR) was created to streamline the routing protocol stack and to make engineers’ lives that much easier.
-Because of FRR’s enhanced flexibility, we've leveraged it in the connectivity component of Host Pack.
-Read on as we go into detail about what FRR is, how it was developed and how it is used in Cumulus Networks' Host Pack.
+Because of FRR’s enhanced flexibility, we've leveraged it in the connectivity component of NetQ.
+Read on as we go into detail about what FRR is, how it was developed and how it is used in Cumulus Networks' NetQ.

 FRRouting was developed by a group of contributing companies in the open networking space.
 It is an IP routing protocol suite for Unix and Linux platforms.
 FRR includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.

-It is also a key component of Cumulus Networks' Host Pack to help ensure that BGP unnumbered can run on the host, allowing for advertising and addressing services directly on the host.
+It is also a key component of Cumulus Networks' NetQ to help ensure that BGP unnumbered can run on the host, allowing for advertising and addressing services directly on the host.

 Since the FRR open source project was forked from Quagga, another routing protocol suite for Linux, FRR includes the fundamentals that made Quagga so popular as well as many enhancements that greatly improve on that foundation.